giovannellilab/Geomosaic/docs/walkthrough.md

   - `-n` to specify a title for our execution.

     {: .note }
-    The first 8 characters in this options will be user for the job names in SLURM specification.
+    The first 8 characters in this options will be used for the job names in SLURM specification.

   - `--move_and_rename` to avoid duplication of the reads in the storage, we use this flag to move and rename the forward and reverse reads (for each sample) as `R1.fastq.gz` and `R2.fastq.gz`, respectively.